nabil0day/nabil0day/README.md

 ### 👋 Hey, I'm Hadiur Rahman Nabil

-- 🎓 Studying Computer Science and Engineering at [American International University-Bangladesh](https://www.aiub.edu/)
+- 🎓 Studying Computer Science and Engineering at American International University-Bangladesh (AIUB)
+- 💼 Research Intern at Advanced Machine Intelligence Research Lab (AMIRL)
 - 💻 Passionate about Competitive Programming
 - 🧩 Enthusiastic about Problem-Solving
 - 🚀 Driven to explore diverse tech and seek new challenges